Financial-ML/Financial-ML/README.md

 Financial Machine Learning is a Financial organization that provide many Financial and Artificial Intelligence services.
 ## About us
 ### How we are
+A financial organization that specialize in analysis financial markets using Artificial Intelligence.
 ### What we do

 ### What we offer
 ## Vision
 1. Provide a good prediction for Forex and Stock markets.